adap/flower/examples/flower-via-docker-compose /README.md

 ### Model Selection and Dataset
 For the federated learning system, we have selected the MobileNet model due to its efficiency in image classification tasks.
-The model is trained and evaluated on the CIFAR-10 dataset, which consists of 60,000 32x32 color images in 10 classes.
+The model is trained and evaluated on the CIFAR-10 dataset.
 The combination of MobileNet and CIFAR-10 is ideal for demonstrating the capabilities of our federated learning solution in a heterogeneous device environment.

 - **MobileNet**: A streamlined architecture for mobile and embedded devices that balances performance and computational cost.
 - **CIFAR-10 Dataset**: A standard benchmark dataset for image classification, containing various object classes that pose a comprehensive challenge for the learning model.